leondz/aclsigsec-web/content/_index.md

 We host regular talks on NLP & LLM Security, a mailing list for people interesting in NLP & LLM security, and an annual research workshop.
 [Join us](/join)!

+## Talks

+We maintain a talk series of cutting-edge LLMSEC issues, often given before work is presented at conferences or other venues.
+You can check it out on the [ACL SIGSEC YouTube channel](https://www.youtube.com/@ACLSIGSEC).

 ## Goals

 The ACL Special Group on NLP Security exists to: